pdfernhout/Twirlip7/README.md

 You can run the complex example IBIS application: http://rawgit.com/pdfernhout/Twirlip7/master/src/ui/twirlip7.html#eval=examples/ibis_icons.js;examples/ibis_application.js

-### Using the editor to edit and run any JavaScript on GitHub
+### Using the notebook to edit and run any JavaScript on GitHub

 This edit and run functionality is mostly for demo purposes, but you can also edit or run any JavaScript on GitHub with relative path navigation on rawgit.
 For example: https://rawgit.com/pdfernhout/Twirlip7/master/src/ui/twirlip7.html#edit=../../../../../MithrilJS/mithril.js/next/examples/todomvc/todomvc.js